manny-uncharted/Revo-Backend/src/docs/security/auth-flows/README.md

 # 🔐 Authentication Flow Documentation

-This document explains the authentication mechanism used by the **Revolutionary Farmers** API.
+This document explains the authentication mechanism used by the API of **Revo Farmers**.

 ## ✅ Overview

-The API uses **JSON Web Tokens (JWT)** for authentication.
+It uses **JSON Web Tokens (JWT)** for authentication.
 Users authenticate by sending their credentials to the `/auth/login` endpoint.
 If valid, the server responds with a JWT access token.
 This token must be included in all subsequent requests to protected routes.

 ---